This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sleep for 6 to 8 hours every night

-- Crawl, or move around by lying on his stomach and pulling with his forearms
+- Crawl, or move around by lying on his or her stomach and pulling with his or her forearms

 - Always place your baby in a rear-facing car seat.
 Choose a seat that meets the Federal Motor Vehicle Safety Standard 213.
 Make sure the child safety seat has a harness and clip.
 Also make sure that the harness and clips fit snugly against your baby.
 There should be no more than a finger width of space between the strap and your baby's chest.
 Ask your healthcare provider for more information on car safety seats.